 Ecosystem Components are the focus of the recovery effort.
-The strategies and actions comprising the IWP are designed to improve or protect the health of ecosystem components either through restoration strategies or protection or mitigation strategies that reduce pressures on the ecosystem.
-Goals were identified for ecosystem components and, where possible and appropriate, the contribution toward the regional recovery targets are identified.
+Each LIO identified the priority Vital Signs, human wellbeing components, and ecosystem components for their LIO area.
+The strategies and actions comprising the recovery plan are designed to improve or protect the health of ecosystem components either through restoration strategies or protection or mitigation strategies that reduce pressures on the ecosystem.
+LIO-specific goals were identified for ecosystem components and, where possible and appropriate, LIOs identified the contribution toward the regional recovery targets.